 Why don’t the Chromebook come with developer mode enabled?

 It is a fair enough question.
 Chromebook comes with security features that keep the device from being overtaken when on the web due to unauthorized malware installation.
-Also, Google enforces read-only access to the critical system files so that they are not modified accidentally by the user or due to malware infection.
+Also, Google enforces read-only access to the critical system files so that they are not to modified accidentally by the user or due to malware infection.
 So, for most of the general users, Chromebook should be good enough in its original form.

-- If you are a kid using the school’s Chromebook, we advise not to proceed further without permission from your school’s administrator.
+- If you are a kid using the school’s Chromebook, we advise you not to proceed further without permission from your school’s administrator.

 - Developer mode may void your Chromebook’s warranty: Since the user gets root access to the Chromebook’s system files, Google doesn’t offer any support in trouble-shooting the problems when you run into issues.
 You are on your own.
 Hence, please use this mode with caution and know what you are doing.